 Chances are, you have more than one financial professional in your life.
-If you’re a client of Modera, in addition to your financial advisers, you may also have a Certified Public Accountant (CPA) who does your tax planning.
-Since your CPA has a different role in your financial life than your Modera advisers, we find it most advantageous for you if we all work together.
+If you’re a client of Modera, in addition to your financial advisors, you may also have a Certified Public Accountant (CPA) who does your tax planning.
+Since your CPA has a different role in your financial life than your Modera advisors, we find it most advantageous for you if we all work together.

-In this article I answer questions regarding how Modera advisers can collaborate with your CPA to lower your tax liabilities and strengthen your financial future.
+In this article I answer questions regarding how Modera advisors can collaborate with your CPA to lower your tax liabilities and strengthen your financial future.

 Exactly how would my CPA work with Modera?